Assistant Professor of Sociology

 Jiménez is an immigration expert whose research focuses on the processes of assimilation impacting both immigrants and US-born residents.
 He studies public perceptions towards immigration and changing patterns of migration.
 He has written op-eds for the Washington Postand Los Angeles Times, has appeared on NPR's Weekend Edition, and written policy briefs for the Migration Policy Institute.
 He was formerly an American Sociological Association Congressional Fellow working with Congressman Mike Honda.

 Associate Professor of History

 Areas of Expertise: Immigration, Latin America, Mexico, Immigrant Detention, History

 Minian is an expert on the history of migration, its impact on communities, and the history of policies that created it.
 She is a contributor to the New York Times and Washington Post.
 She is currently writing a history of immigrant detention in the United States.

 Areas of Expertise: Developmental Psychology, Social Bias, Children

 Roberts is an expert in the psychology of social bias.
 His research integrates developmental, social, and cognitive perspectives to examine how children and adults perceive themselves, others, and groups of people, as well as how those perceptions are developed.

-Assistant Professor of Education, and Lingustics and Anthropology (by courtesy)
+Associate Professor of Education, and Lingustics and Anthropology (by courtesy)

 Areas of Expertise: Urban Education, Language, Urban Youth, Latinidad